 Their ad targeting feature used to be above any other platform.
 Still, thanks to the rollout of Apple’s IOS user privacy and data use, not all audiences with Apple can be targeted or accounted for.
 Nevertheless, it’s still a mainly used platform, with 69% of U.S adults actively using it.

 Opening a Facebook business page is relatively simple.
-You can link it to your personal profile and assign others as admins, too.
-In addition, you can connect your Instagram business profile to your Facebook profile, thus opening a lot of avenues for cross-posting and even cross messaging.
+You can also link it to your personal profile and assign others as admins.
+In addition, you can connect your Instagram business profile to your Facebook profile, thus opening many avenues for cross-posting and even cross-messaging.

-Facebook business pages can give a lot of information about your business or brand.
+Facebook business pages can give much information about your business or brand.
 Here’s how you can maximize these features in your favor;

 About Section